Home

 Another difference between using a front loader and a top loader for your felting projects is that front loaders usually lock shut during a cycle.
 This means that you can't stop the wash mid-cycle and open the door to check on your project like you can in a top loader.

-That may sound daunting, but if you've done your homework and tested your swatch, as I recommend then you should have no problems at all.
+That may sound daunting, but if you've done your homework and tested your swatch, as I recommend then you should have no problems.

 Here's what you should do to ensure a good felting experience...